MoarVM/MoarVM/docs/extops.markdown

     /* number of arg registers (not counting result/output reg) */ MVMuint8 arg_count;
+    /* TODO; bit-pack the above and the below 6 fields. */

     /* arg types; see below for values (0-4); 0 is a sentinel meaning no more args. */